mcibique/vue-testing-examples/README.md

 Check out documentation for [inversify-vanillajs-helpers](https://github.com/inversify/inversify-vanillajs-helpers#usage) to see all possibilities

 ### @LazyInject decorator

-We can improve injection in our VUE components too, by using LazyInject decorators from [inversify-inject-decorators](https://github.com/inversify/inversify-inject-decorators).
-Let's create it and export it in `di.js` first:
+The LazyInject decorator can be very useful for injecting services into the VUE components.
+Because we don't have control over instantiating of the component, we need to inject services into properties.
+Let's import the decorator from [inversify-inject-decorators](https://github.com/inversify/inversify-inject-decorators) and make it available in `di.js` first:
 ```js
 import getDecorators from 'inversify-inject-decorators';